Crisis Support Worker- Crisis Services

 1. University Degree in Social Work, BSc.
 Nursing, or degree in Occupational Therapy.

-2. Must be a Registered Health Professional and adhere to standards of practice as per designated college.
+2. Must be a Regulated Health Professional or a Registered Social Worker (RSW) and adhere to standards of practice as per designated college.

 3. Minimum 5 years of experience working in acute mental health sector, preferably in the community.